 - Two Best Paper Awards to award authors with superior quality paper submission

 - Social Events with a welcome reception, banquet dinner, and more…

 - In addition to the base tracks, this year’s event features two new tracks related to ”Algorithms and Hardware for Learning On-chip” and ”Embedded Neuromorphic Computing Systems”

-The IEEE 12th MCSoC-2018 aims to provide world’s premier forum of leading researchers in the Embedded Multicore/Many-core SoCs software, tools and applications design areas for academia and industries.
+The IEEE 13th MCSoC-2019 aims to provide the world’s premier forum of leading researchers in the Embedded Multicore/Many-core SoCs software, tools and applications design areas for academia and industries.
 From the 2018 edition, the MCSoC symposium targets new emerging topic related to neuro-inspired/neuromorphic computing architectures and systems.
 Prospective authors are invited to submit their contributions.
 Submission of a contribution implies that at least one of the authors will have a full registration to the symposium upon acceptance of his/her contribution.
-Submission can include, technical and experimental, theoretical, conceptual, or a survey.
+Submission can include, technical and experimental, theoretical, conceptual, or survey.
 All submissions will be peer-reviewed on the basis of relevance, originality, importance, and clarity.
 Topics of interest will fall under one or more of the following symposium tracks: